lisajamhoury/Experiments-on-the-Embodied-Web-2024/syllabus.md

 ## Course Objectives
 At the completion of this course, the student will be able to:

-- Introduction to motion capture and other body sensing technology and theory
+- Think critically about the role of the physical body in web environments
-- Introductory creative coding examples for representing the body and body movement in web frameworks.
+- Better understand motion capture and how the body is represented digitally

 ## Course Description